How To Get A Mortgage On A UK Property If You Live In Australia

-The reason for the rise in rental coverage ratio is to provide a safety net for when landlords’ properties are without tenants.
+The reason for the rise in the rental coverage ratio is to provide a safety net for when landlords’ properties are without tenants.

 - If the lender finds one property that does not provide a positive return, then your application will be unsuccessful.

-Flexibility . . .
+- Flexibility is key. . .

-In most cases, British expats will require a deposit of 25% of the value of the property to secure a buy to let mortgage.
+In most cases, British expats require a deposit of 25% of the value of the property to secure a buy to let mortgage.
 With traditional lenders, the need for a 25% deposit is more or less set in stone.

-Specialist lenders are also more equipped to deal with British expats and foreign nationals; they are more likely to be able to provide a buy to let mortgage that fairly reflects their financial position.
+Specialist lenders are also more equipped to deal with British expats and foreign nationals; they are more likely to be able to provide a buy to let mortgage that fairly reflects your financial position.

-This is because specialist lenders have the expertise to take into account factors such as salary paid in a foreign currency and complex income (including from stocks and shares).
+This is because specialist lenders have the expertise to take into account factors such as salary paid in a foreign currency and complex income (including dividends or capital sales from stocks and shares).

 If you are a British expat or Australian national and you want to purchase a property in the UK, whether for residential or buy to let purposes, you may want to seek the advice of a professional broker to obtain the mortgage from a specialist lender.